It’s time to check out the lesser known art galleries and exhibition spaces in Leeds.

 Sunny Bank Mills

 Once an important part of the city’s industrial past, Sunny Bank Mills was lovingly restored by the Gaunt family and has now been reborn as a multi-purpose creative workspace, meeting centre and art gallery in the heart of Farsley.
-With its large nine foot windows which allow natural light to stream through, the 3,500 square foot art gallery is the perfect setting for exhibitions and even theatre events, while it’s also currently undergoing an expansion which will see activities at the Leeds venue increase.
+With its large nine feet windows which allow natural light to stream through, the 3,500 square feet art gallery is the perfect setting for exhibitions and even theatre events.

 Sunny Bank Mills, 83-85 Town Street, Farsley, Pudsey, Leeds, West Yorkshire, LS28 5UJ.